Javid: Tory big beast walking away with a wealth of experience

 Born in Rochdale and raised in Bristol, he went to a state school and studied economics and politics at Exeter University.

-He left behind a career in finance and became MP for Bromsgrove in Worcestershire in 2010.
+The father-of-four left behind a lucrative career in finance and became MP for Bromsgrove in Worcestershire in 2010.

 After being made home secretary in April 2018, Mr Javid talked openly about how he experienced racism at an early age and “could have had a life of crime” after growing up on “Britain’s most dangerous street”.